Aurora-RGB/Docs/content/devices/corsair.md

 # Supported Devices

-All devices that a version of iCUE is supported.
+All devices that are supported with iCUE is supported.